westonrobot/wrdocs/docs/_sources/_platforms/wheeled/scout/scout.rst.txt

 ************
 Introduction
 ************
-The Scout robot is a four heel differential drive platform.
+The Scout robot is a four wheel differential drive platform.
 There are currently two versions of the scout robot.
 The manual for ScoutV2 can be found :download:`pdf <documents/Scout_Manual.pdf>`.